Loose Canons: Stella Reid

 Loose Canons is a series in which we invite artists we love to share five things that have informed their work.
 Meet the rest of our Loose Canons here.

 Stella Reid is a tireless theatre and film artist who won Outstanding Performer and the Melbourne Fringe Tour-Ready Award at the New Zealand Fringe Festival 2017 Fringe Awards for the one-woman show The Basement Tapes, about a tape recorder found after her grandmother passed away.
-An exploration of the surreal, mysterious and heartbreaking parts of packing away someone’s life after they’ve died, The Basement Tapes will be returning to Wellington at BATS Theatre, opening on Tuesday 30th May and running until Saturday 3rd June, before going on to the Melbourne Fringe in September.
+An exploration of the surreal, mysterious and heartbreaking parts of packing away someone’s life after they’ve died, this month The Basement Tapes is touring to Auckland and playing at Basement Theatre from Tuesday 27th - Saturday 31st March.

 Reid is also putting the finishing touches on a short film about femme Shakespeare.
 Called Drop Down Globe, the short is a Someday Story supported by NZ On Air, the New Zealand Film Commission and The Body Shop.
 Reid is a Master of Theatre Arts, a humble lover of her whanau, and a long time supporter of black coffee and psychedelic drugs.

 The Mars Volta’s ‘De-loused in the Comatorium’